 Exclusion or limitation of liability clauses are enforced based on contract principles applicable in the province in question.
 Courts as a rule will enforce such clauses in contracts that parties have negotiated, although they are frequently strictly construed.
 However, standard principles such as inequality of bargaining power (particularly in the case of consumer transactions), ambiguity or manifest unfairness of the clause may make such a clause unenforceable in a particular case.
 In some provinces consumer protection legislation limit the ability to effectively limit liability.

 Exclusions and limitations on liability are usually enforced.
-Exclusions of liability for willful misconduct or gross negligence are not enforceable.
+Exclusions of liability for willful misconduct or gross negligence, for the lack of essential contractual obligations or for personal injury are not enforceable.